PGA back at Southern Hills as Mickelson debates a return

 AP Golf Writer

-The anticipation has been building the last few weeks for the PGA Championship, just like it was for the Masters.
-And just like the last major, it’s more about who plays than who has a chance to win.
+The anticipation had been building the last few weeks for the PGA Championship, just like it was for the Masters.
+And just like the last major, the hype was more about who played than who had a chance to win.

+And to think it was just one year ago when Mickelson celebrated one of the most stunning feats in 161 years of the majors.
+He won the PGA Championship at Kiawah Island at age 50 to become golf’s oldest major champion.

+The last PGA champion who didn’t defend was Woods in 2008 as he recovered from reconstructive surgery on his left knee.
+Before that it was Ben Hogan in 1949, who was nearly killed some four months earlier when a bus hit his car in west Texas.

-The defending champion of historic proportions, Mickelson signed up for the PGA Championship on April 25, a matter of procedure.
-His manager said in a brief statement it was about Lefty keeping his options open.
+Mickelson’s injuries were more self-inflicted.
+He kept everyone guessing when he signed up for the PGA Championship on April 25, even if it was a matter of procedure.
+His manager said Lefty was merely keeping his options open, and then he shut them on Friday.

-Will he show up at Southern Hills next week to defend the title he won last year at age 50?

-“If he’s there, great.
-You’re defending.
-I think of that historic win,” said six-time major champion and CBS analyst Nick Faldo.
 “I personally think it’s an unbelievable mental challenge to come back and play after what he’s put himself through.
-I don’t think it’s as easy as just getting back on the bike and arriving at a golf tournament and playing.
+I don’t think it’s as easy as just getting back on the bike and arriving at a golf tournament and playing, said six-time major champion and CBS analyst Nick Faldo.

+Mickelson is sure to be a topic one way or another.
+Alan Shipnuck’s unauthorized biography on Mickelson is to be released on Tuesday.

-His public image took a beating like never before in February when Alan Shipnuck, whose unauthorized biography of Mickelson is to be released next week, published an excerpt in which Mickelson outlined his involvement with a Saudi-funded rival league.
+His public image took a beating in February when Shipnuck published an excerpt of his book in which Mickelson outlined his involvement with a Saudi-funded rival league.

 He was dismissive talking about the killing of Washington Post columnist Jamal Khashoggi and Saudi Arabia’s human rights record, saying it was worth getting involved if it meant having leverage to change how the PGA Tour operates.
 He even said he recruited three other players to pay lawyers to write the new league’s operating agreement.